ziwon/terraform-fluentd-aggregator/README.md

 $ make stack-start
 ```

-You can access kibana with `http://192.168.128.101` since the host IP is always keep the same values even if the docker machine is deployed multiple times.
+You can access kibana with `http://192.168.128.101` since the host IP keeps always the same value even if the docker machine is deployed multiple times.

 To change a certification with a customized domain: